senko/dj-skeletor/README.md

   * Gunicorn integration for production
   * Devserver integration for development
   * Nosetests and coverage integration for testing
+  * Django Compressor for CSS/JS asset minification and combining
   * Database auto-discovery via environment settings, compatible with Heroku

 DJ Skeletor requires Django 1.5 or later.
 All the other requirements are